jexxa-projects/Jexxa/tutorials/BookStore/README.md

         var jexxaMain = new JexxaMain(BookStoreApplication.class.getSimpleName());

         jexxaMain
-                //Define which outbound ports should be managed by Jexxa .addToApplicationCore(OUTBOUND_PORTS)
+                //Define the default packages for inbound and outbound ports .addDDDPackages(BookStoreApplication.class)
-                .addToInfrastructure(DRIVEN_ADAPTER)

                 //Get the latest books when starting the application .bootstrap(ReferenceLibrary.class).with(ReferenceLibrary::addLatestBooks)